 FACT CHECK: Can Trump Use Emergency Powers To Build The Wall?

-President Trump has suggested that he might resort to using "emergency" powers to build his border wall if he's not able to reach agreement on funding with congressional Democrats.
+President Trump has suggested that he might resort to using "emergency" powers to build his border wall if he is not able to reach agreement on funding with congressional Democrats.

 "We are looking at it very strongly," Trump told reporters on Sunday.
 "We're looking at a national emergency, because we have a national emergency."